 Use the cash you have to spend to purchase gift cards for your favorite online sites like Target, Walmart, and Amazon.
 Stores like Walgreens and just about every major supermarket have racks and racks of gift cards that you can purchase in denominations that fit your budget and can be used to make online and in-store purchases.
-See how easy that is to stick to plan to make this an all-cash Christmas?
+See how easy that is to stick to your spending plan?

 Discounted gift cards

 If you know you’ll be shopping at a specific store, instead of paying full price for that store’s gift card, go to a site like Raise that resells gift cards at a discounted rate—gift cards others have received but want to sell to get the cash instead.
 You can find gift cards for just about any store, available to use almost immediately.
-(I was suspicious at first, but I’ve confirmed that this is legitimate, legal and completely above board.)
-You can rest easy because Raise offers this one-year guarantee on all purchases made at its website.
+(I was suspicious at first, but I’ve confirmed that this is legitimate, legal, and completely above board.)
+You can rest easy because Raise offers this one-year guarantee on all purchases made on its website.
+Guaranteed online deals.